MapStory/Learning/modules/module5.md

 StoryScapes has a built in 'Icons Commons' where users can upload icons that any other users, in turn, can apply to styles for point StoryLayers in a StoryScape.

-##### Uploading new icons

 If you have access to openly licensed icons, you can simply upload them to StoryScapes so that anyone can access them.
+Icons must be in a .svg format to be uploaded into Storyscapes.

+### Activity

+Now lets try uploading and using icons in StoryScapes!

-To upload new icons to StoryScapes, click `Upload Icons` in the `Create` drop-down at the top of your screen.
+1. To upload new icons to StoryScapes, click `Upload Icons` in the `Create` drop-down at the top of your screen.
 This opens up a simple modal;

 ![](images/Screen Shot 2019-01-27 at 5.40.12 PM.jpg)\

-Icons must be in a .svg format to be uploaded into Storyscapes.
  You can either import a single icon as an .svg, or upload a set of icons as a .zip file.
+If you don't have an .svg icon of your own to upload, in the Data Folder we provide an example of a Flag of Russia: `data/Flag_of_Russia.svg`

-Add a Tag for the icon(s) to help others understand what the icon depicts.
+ 2. Add a Tag for the icon(s) to help others understand what the icon depicts.

-Once uploaded, your icons you will appear on your user profile so that other users of StoryScapes can see which icons you contributed.
+3. Once you have uploaded the .svg, your icon you will appear on your user profile so that other users of StoryScapes can see which icons you contributed.
 Here's a user profile with the icons imported:

 ![](images/Screen Shot 2019-01-27 at 5.41.00 PM.jpg)\

-##### Adding icons to styles for point StoryLayers in the StoryScapes composer
+ Try going to your own profile to see that your icon is available there under the Icons tab.

-When you are working on composing a StoryScape, you can add any of the icons imported by all users to a Simple style on a points-based StoryLayer.
-Here's how it works.

-First, you'll launch a new StoryScape, as you learned to do in Module 2.
+4. Now lets try using an icon in a StoryScape.
+When you are composing a StoryScape, you can add any of the icons imported by all users to a Simple style on a points-based StoryLayer.
+First, launch a new StoryScape, as you learned to do in Module 2.
 To review, you should:

   - Click `Create` and `Compose StoryScape` at the top of your screen.
   - Give your new StoryScape a Title, a Summary and a Category.
   - Begin working on Chapter 1.
 Give Chapter 1 a name and enter a brief description.

-Second, add a StoryLayer made up of points to your StoryScape.

-- Click `Add a StoryLayer` and begin typing to trigger the auto-complete box for StoryLayer names.
-When the StoryLayer you're looking for appears, select it and click `Add`.

-In this example, we have added the StoryLayer depicting Russian-backed airstrikes into Syria during the Syrian Civil War.
+5. Add a StoryLayer made up of points to your StoryScape.
+In this example we use a StoryLayer depicting Russian airstrikes into Syria.
+If this StoryLayer isn't already available in your StoryScapes platform, you can upload it yourself.
+It is available in the Data Folder: `data/Russian_Airstrikes_Syria.zip`.
+Once added, the StoryLayer should look like this:

 ![](images/Screen Shot 2019-01-27 at 5.50.00 PM.jpg)\

-In the left-hand sidebar of the composer, we see the name of the StoryLayer and green buttons where we can `Style` the StoryLayer, toggle its `Visibility` and `Delete` it from the StoryScape.
+6. In the left-hand sidebar of the composer, we see the name of the StoryLayer and green buttons where we can `Style` the StoryLayer, toggle its `Visibility` and `Delete` it from the StoryScape.
 Click `Style` to open up the style editor.

-By default, when the StoryLayer is added to the StoryScape, it is styled with a standard circle.
+7. By default, when the StoryLayer is added to the StoryScape, it is styled with a standard circle.
 This time, we want to select the `Simple` styling option again.
 This will customize the set of tools in the style editor that are appropriate for Simple styles.

-To apply a custom icon to the point StoryLayer, you will click the `Marker` drop-down.
+8. To apply a custom icon to the point StoryLayer, you will click the `Marker` drop-down.
 In this drop-down box you will see a handful of common icons, such as a circle, square and star.
 You'll also see the button to open the `Icon Commons`.

 ![](images/Screen Shot 2019-01-27 at 5.50.13 PM.jpg)\

-The Icons Commons modal lets you search all of the icons that users have uploaded.
+9. The Icons Commons modal lets you search all of the icons that users have uploaded.
 You can scroll through them, or search by Tags:

 ![](images/Screen Shot 2019-01-27 at 5.49.44 PM.jpg)\

-In this example, we select an icon of the Russian flag and click `Ok`.
+10. In this example, we select an icon of the Russian flag and click `Ok`.
 Now, the points in the StoryLayer appear with a Russian flag instead of the default orange circle:

 ![](images/Screen Shot 2019-01-27 at 5.50.56 PM.jpg)\

-### Tasks
-Now it's your turn!
-Complete the following:

-- [x] Return to the StoryScape you've been working on throughout the course, if you have a point StoryLayer in your story.
-If not, launch a new StoryScape and add a point StoryLayer to the StoryScape
-- [x] Use Simple styling on the point StoryLayer and add an icon - either the one you uploaded or another icon that is available.
-- [x] Save and publish your story, and share the link with a colleague for review.
-- [x] _Stretch Goal_: Upload a new .svg file to the StoryScapes Icon Commons, if you have access to one!
-Go to your StoryScapes profile to confirm the Icon is listed there.

 ## Lesson 3: Adding StoryPins with Media